Trip Trailer . . .

-Boutiques and gifts shops lined the main street, most were closed in the evening but a few of the souvenir stores were open, selling t-shirts, woolens and ceramic elves.
+Boutiques and gift shops lined the main street, most were closed in the evening but a few of the souvenir stores were open, selling t-shirts, woolens, and ceramic elves.
 Interesting that a national infatuation with the “little people” can turn into a marketing bonanza.

 Exploring Reykjavik, Sunday, March 6